Developing > AssemblyScript API > API Reference

 import { log } from '@graphprotocol/graph-ts'

-The log API allows subgraphs to log information to the Graph Node standard output as well as the Graph Explorer.
+The log API allows subgraphs to log information to the Graph Node standard output as well as Graph Explorer.
 Messages can be logged using different log levels.
 A basic format string syntax is provided to compose log messages from argument.

 The log API includes the following functions: